bhauman/figwheel-main/docs/docs/compile_config.md

 because when we use the default `:optimizations` level `:none` many of these "temporary files" are directly loaded into our client environment.
-For example, in a web environment when we load our `:output-to` file the Google Clojure base code will calculate the files that need loading and then load them in order.
+For example, in a web environment when we load our `:output-to` file, the Google Clojure base code will calculate the files that need loading and then load them in order.
 Hence the browser needs to serve these files and this is why they need to be available on the classpath.